gesellix/inject-docker-certs/README.md

 ### Future

 This hack is only necessary as long as the Docker for Mac (and Windows) is in beta.
+Since the VM will be clean after a restart, the method above helps to easily copy the certs back into the VM.
 The Docker maintainers will certainly find a way to make the whole setup much more convenient and less hacky.

 ## Contact/Contributions